tchamna/rag_ai-foundations-demo/README.md

 # RAG AI Foundations Demo

-This repository is a small Retrieval-Augmented Generation (RAG) demo that combines FAISS vector search, SentenceTransformers embeddings, and text generation (local FLAN-T5 or ChatGPT).
-It includes:

-- A Streamlit dashboard (`src/app_streamlit.py`) for interactive Q&A and transcript downloads (XLSX).
-- A FastAPI backend and React frontend (in `frontend/`) for a separate web chat UI.
-# RAG AI Foundations Demo

-This repository is a compact Retrieval-Augmented Generation (RAG) demo built around FAISS vector search and a Streamlit UI.
-The app prefers using a precomputed FAISS index (in `vectorstore/`) so it can run in lightweight runtimes without heavy ML dependencies.
-When embeddings or generators are required at runtime the code will attempt to lazy-load them — but production deployments should precompute and commit the vector store instead of installing large ML packages.
+This repository is a compact Retrieval-Augmented Generation (RAG) demo built around LangChain's FAISS vector search and a Streamlit UI.
+The app uses a precomputed FAISS index (in `vectorstore/`) to run in lightweight runtimes without heavy ML dependencies.
+When embeddings or generators are required at runtime, the code lazy-loads them, but production deployments should precompute the vectorstore.

-Contents
+## Contents
 - Streamlit dashboard: `src/app_streamlit.py` (interactive Q&A, transcript export)
 - RAG pipeline & ingestion: `src/rag_pipeline.py`, `src/ingest.py`, `src/precompute_embeddings.py`
 - Frontend: `frontend/` (separate React UI)
-- Precomputed vector store: `vectorstore/` (FAISS index + metadata)
+- Precomputed vector store: `vectorstore/` (LangChain FAISS index + metadata)

 This README contains a short quickstart.
-Full usage, deployment and architecture notes are in the `docs/` folder.
+Full usage, deployment, and architecture notes are in the `docs/` folder.

-Quick local setup
+## Quick Local Setup

 1. Create and activate a virtual environment:

 ```powershell